The Problem with Slat Screens

 The Process

-We can’t share the full details of the process — a patent application is currently underway — but we can say that the mounting system allows for timber movement across all four seasons while maintaining perfectly even spacing.
+We cannot share the full process because a patent application is currently underway.
+What we can say is this: the mounting system is designed to allow timber movement across all four seasons while keeping the spacing even.
 No seasonal adjustment.
 No call-backs.

 Installation

 Each divider is custom-built to the exact dimensions of the opening.
-We survey on site, build in the workshop, and install ourselves.
-A typical residential installation takes one day on site.
+We survey on site, build in the workshop and install the finished divider ourselves.

-The stairwell application has become our most requested configuration.
+The stairwell version has become one of the most requested configurations.
 The slats run from the ground floor up through the stairwell, creating a visual connection between levels while meeting building code requirements for fall protection.

 The Finished Product

-Every installation uses the same system, but no two look alike.
-The timber species, slat width, spacing, and height are all specified per project.
-We’ve built them in natural oak, dark-stained ash, and oiled walnut — each with its own character.
+Every installation uses the same underlying system, but no two look exactly the same.
+Timber species, slat width, spacing and height are specified for the project.
+We have built them in natural oak, dark-stained ash and oiled walnut, each with its own character.

 Specifications